IntelexTechnologies/api-docs/source/includes/user-mgmt/post-patch-api.md

         <li><code>I</code> = Inactive (archived) employee</li>
       </ul>
       <li>Archiving an an employee will also remove the associated user's access, if available.</li>
+      <li>Only existing employees can be archived.
+You cannot create a new "Inactive" employee.</li>
     </td>
   </tr>
   <tr>